 Video or audio formats

-DHS occasionally publishes guidance in video or audio format on this website.
+The department occasionally publishes guidance in video or audio format on this website.
 This requires a Media Player (for viewing interactive content).
 You may need to download and install one of the following:

 - Windows Media Player.